jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 n_states: specifies the number of states in the CA (from 0 to n_states-1 inclusive). <br>
 neighborhood: specifies the cell neighborhood for the CA update step.
 Must be one of: vonNeumann, Moore, hexagonal, oneDimensional or list of coordinates representing the neighbourhood (unlike lifelib, the first and last coordinate need not be (0, 0)) <br>
-Other neighborhoods are supported through emulation, using RuleTableToTree.py, see the RoadMap for a full list. <br>
 symmetries: can be none, permute or one of the symmetries supported for the neighborhood you have chosen. <br>
 (optional) tiling: can be square, hexagonal or triangular (neighbourhood should point down)